brainomite/home-page/_posts/2021-01-30-setting-up-eslint-with-prettier-per-project.md

     [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)
     and/or
     [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)
-2. Optionally, let us configure VS Code to use code formatters on save. go to Settings>Text Editor>Formatting and make sure that `Format On Save` has a check
+2. Let us configure VS Code to use code formatters on save. go to Settings>Text Editor>Formatting and make sure that `Format On Save` has a check
+3. Let us configure VS Code to fix eslint issues using ES Lint's extension by adding the following to VS Code's `settings.json`

+    ```json
+    "editor.codeActionsOnSave": {
+      // For ESLint
+      "source.fixAll.eslint": true,
+    }
+    ```
-3. Ensure your project has a `package.json`
+4. Ensure your project has a `package.json`

 ## Installation instructions